selyukin/PUI2016_se1296/HW2_se1296/README.md

 ### Author: Sofiya Elyukin, se1296

-I collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Melchor Fernandez,Ben Alpert, and Mark (not sure of last name).
+I collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Melchor Fernandez, Ben Alpert, and Marc Toneatto.
 Actual coding for each script here was done individually (but with code borrowing) after a breakdown and discussion of mostly complete scripts.